strosi/frontend-mentor-challenges/base-apparel-coming-soon-master/README-template.md

 While building my solution I found very useful:
 - [Email form validation with JS](https://dev.to/javascriptacademy/form-validation-using-javascript-34je) - got some ideas from here.
-- [Introduction to `input` element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input) - used it for recollecting how to use input field.
+- [Introduction to `input` element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input) - refered to it for recollecting how to use input field.